You are here

 Graduation Pathway Options

 In 2019, new legislation (E2SHB 1599) removed the explicit link of the state assessment to graduation, replacing it with a set of pathway options for graduation.
-The new law also directs the State Board of Education to adopt rules for Section 201 (graduation pathways section), codified in RCW 28A.655.250.
+The new law also directed the State Board of Education to adopt rules for new graduation requirements, graduation pathways, codified in RCW 28A.655.250.

-Students must meet the state and local credit graduation requirements, complete a High School and Beyond Plan (HSBP), and one of the following graduation pathway options:
+Students must complete at least one of the following graduation pathway options:

 1. Meet or exceed the graduation scores in the Smarter Balanced Assessments (SBA).
 For students with the most significant cognitive difficulties, the WA-AIM is available to fulfill the state assessment pathway.